richardturnnidge/agon-docs/docs/mos/Keyboard.md

                   ; A now contains the ascii code of the pressed key
 ```

-The call has not been implemented in AgonDev C, as the same result could be achieved with the next method.
+The call has not been implemented in AgonDev C, as the same result could be achieved with the next method, using a loop if result is 0.

-## Method 2 - sysvar_keyascii
+## Method 2 - Single Key Checks

 The MOS API command `mos_sysvars` returns a pointer to the base of the MOS SysVars (system state variables/information) area in IXU as a 24-bit pointer.

+There are three useful keyboard bytes store in this area - `sysvar_keyascii`, `sysvar_keymods` and `sysvar_vkeydown`.

+### sysvar_keyascii

 The byte at offset $05 after IXU provides an ascii code of the current key being pressed (or most recent if several are pressed), or 0 if no key is pressed.